Difference Between Major and Minor Pentatonic

 Guitar players often ask me what makes pentatonic scale patterns major or minor.
 The answer is that the pentatonic scale is either major or minor depending on which note is functioning as the tonic, which means primary pitch (called root when dealing with a chord).
 The tonic is determined by what you’re playing over.

-For example, the songs “My Girl” by The Temptations and “Breakdown” by Tom Petty both use the same scale.
+For example, the solos in the songs “Let It Be” by The Beatles and “Breakdown” by Tom Petty both use the same scale.
 It’s the C major/A minor pentatonic scale, which consists of the notes C-D-E-G-A or A-C-D-E-G depending on whether you start on C or A.

 In “Breakdown” by Tom Petty, the primary chord in the progression is Am and the tonic note in the pentatonic scale riff is A, so you call it A minor pentatonic.